2023 Most Popular Communication & Journalism Associate Degree Schools in Ohio

 Read full report on Communication & Journalism at International College of Broadcasting

-Out of the 14 schools in Ohio that were part of this year’s ranking, Owens Community College landed the # 4 spot on the list.
-Located in the suburb of Perrysburg, Owens State Community College is a public college with a medium-sized student population.
+A rank of #4 on this year’s list means Owens Community College is a great place for communication and journalism students working on their associate degree.
+Located in the large suburb of Perrysburg, Owens State Community College is a public school with a medium-sized student population.

 Women make up 75% of the communication and journalism majors at the school.

-Read full report on Communication & Journalism at Owens Community College
+Full Communication & Journalism at Owens Community College Report

 Of the 7 students majoring in communication and journalism at UC Clermont College, 43% are male and 57% are female.

-Read full report on Communication & Journalism at University of Cincinnati - Clermont College
+Full Communication & Journalism at University of Cincinnati - Clermont College Report

 North Central State College did quite well in this year’s ranking of the most popular places for communication and journalism students to get a associate degree.
 It came in at #6 on the list.
 Located in the rural area of Mansfield, North Central State College is a public college with a small student population.